anthonysterling/anthonysterling.github.com/_posts/2015-10-14-use-jq-to-get-the-external-ip-of-kubernetes-nodes.md

 > jq is like sed for JSON data - you can use it to slice and filter and map and transform structured data with the same ease that sed, awk, grep and friends let you play with text.

-Here's how you can use JQ to obtain the External IP of one or many Kubernetes Node(s).
+Here's how you can use jq to obtain the External IP of one or many Kubernetes Node(s).

 {% highlight bash %}
     kubectl get nodes -o json | jq '.items[] | .status .addresses[] | select(.type=="ExternalIP") | .address'